Skip to main content

 • The preposition от triggers the genitive case, changing the endings of not only законная and жена, but also causing the endings of the mother's given name and maiden name to change.
 Similarly, the names of the witnesses are usually given in genitive case due to their grammatical context.
 Use the Names and Language and Grammar pages of this tutorial to guide you as you put names back into their original, nominative form for your notes.

 • Spelling can vary based on the time the record was written.
 You may find that i's are used in historical documents where you might expect to see и's in modern Russian.
 The same is often true of ѣ's and е's (see the Alphabet Overview page of this tutorial to learn more about these letters and their similarities).
-In addition to this, the modern genitive ending -ого was often written as -аго in older documents.
+Additionally, the modern genitive ending -ого was often written as -аго in older documents.

-• Because many of the phrases in a birth document describe the infant, or младенец, even a record about a female child may use masculine words (the word младенец is masculine because it ends in a consonant).
+• Because many of the phrases in a birth document describe the infant (младенец—a masculine noun because it ends in a consonant), even a record about a female child may use masculine adjectives.
 Be sure to read carefully to determine the gender of the child, which will usually be stated right before the birthplace and date.

 • Just like their tabular counterparts, paragraph-style documents use some different vocabulary when discussing Jewish births.
 One important difference is that Jewish records do not mention baptism.
-Rather, they may include a note about a религиозного обряда, or religious ceremony, to refer to circumcision (обрезания) for males—or the equivalent naming ceremony for females, if one took place—before providing the child's name.
+They may include a note about a религиозного обряда, or religious ceremony, to refer to circumcision (обрезания) for males—or the equivalent naming ceremony for females.
 The phrase referring to godparents is also omitted.

 Common Vocabulary in Birth Records

-Use the list below to review common vocabulary you might encounter in a birth record.
+Use the list below to review common vocabulary found in Russian birth records.
 While this is not an all-inclusive list, knowing these terms will help you to follow the general format of the birth records you read.
 For more vocabulary options, see the FamilySearch Wiki Russian Genealogical Word List.

 Russian TermEnglish Equivalent